eso-mechanics/eso-mechanics/trials/sanctum-ophidia.md

         <p>Once the majority of the enemies have been disposed of the boss will spawn in the little alcove with the altars.
 While a lot more manageable today, this boss still gives a lot of players trouble due to the infamous "Popcorn" mechanic.</p>
         <ul>
           <li><b>Quake</b> - The "Popcorn" mechanic happens when the boss looks up and appears to scream.
 Three players will be targeted by this attack and will each have a fast spreading AoE under their feet, three times in a row.
 Each time the circle reaches its full size anyone caught inside will be thrown into the air and receive a fair amount of damage.
 This can target the tank as well.</li>
-          <li><b>Enraged Slam</b> - A huge AoE spreads out from beneath the bosses feet and hits everyone inside once it reaches its full size which will do a lot of damage if not blocked.
+          <li><b>Enraged Slam</b> - A huge AoE spreads out from beneath the boss' feet and hits everyone inside once it reaches its full size which will do a lot of damage if not blocked.
 Everyone inside will be affected by a bleed that does not clear until your health reaches full.</li>
           <li><b>Portal</b> - A large, black circle with a vague green outline is dropped on a random group member.
 Standing in this circle ports you to another area where you are greeted by The Serpents Image.
 This mini boss doesn't do anything fancy: applies a poison and has a frontal cleave.
 If The Serpents Image is not killed in 100s the Mantikora will enrage.</li>
           <li><b>Spear Throw</b> - The boss throws a spear up into the air which will target the furthest player away from the boss with a large AoE that does a lot of poison damage to anyone inside.
 These remain on the ground for a long time.</li>
           <li><b>Enrage</b> - When the boss reaches ~10% health it will enrage and start hitting a lot harder.</li>